 Therefore, I believe that an investor should not focus on Industry PE and in turn should always focus on finding fundamentally good companies selling a cheap price, irrespective of industry.

-I would like to know about your stock picking approach and your views about usage of Industry PE ratio in stock selection.
-It would be a great learning experience, if you could share your experience of using Industry PE ratio, with the author and the readers of the website.
+I would like to know about your stock picking approach and your views about usage of PE ratio of the industry in stock selection.
+It would be a great learning experience, if you could share your experience of using PE ratio of the industry, with the author and the readers of the website.
 You may share your inputs in the comments section below.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates